morskyjezek/digcur/activities/exercise-command-line.md

   * recursion (-R or /s)
   * details (-l) (Mac only; you won’t need this on windows)
   * NB: these are just a few useful operators, there are many others!
+* So, a basic UNIX command that lists file details and the hidden files is `ls -la`.
+* You can further define a specific path if you want the command to list files in another directory: `la -la /{MY Directory}/{MY subdirectory}`
 * outputting lists (print to file: `>`)

+### Finding files
+* the `find` command is a useful way to find files

+### Other commands of interest
+* `df` gives information about the file system usage
+* `md5` creates an md5 checksum value
+* `hexdump` gives a hex view of the file, useful for searching for magic numbers
+* `vi` is an editor but it can be used to open up binary files for inspection

 ### General Rules of Thumb
 * Know the basic architecture of the file structure environment (some places you’ll expect many directories/folders, others you will expect mostly files)